wiseleywu/Biologics-Catalog/README.md

 ## Overview
 Biologics Catalog is a web application built with [Flask][2].
 It provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 The backend of this application uses Postgres Database to organize users and all the entries they have created.
-To interface between python and the database, [SQLAlchemy][3] and its Object Relational Mapper (ORM) is used to map python Classes to the database, allowing CRUD operations with simple python syntax instead of dense SQL commands.
+To interface between Python and the database, [SQLAlchemy][3] and its Object Relational Mapper (ORM) is used to map Python Classes to the database, allowing CRUD operations with simple Python syntax instead of dense SQL commands.
 The application uses Oauth 2.0 to authenticate and authorize users via third party websites such as Google and Facebook; this enable new or returning users to login to the website securely without resorting to creating another new account and coming up with a complex password.
 User's credentials with Google/Facebook will be used to authenticate and authorize them when creating, updating, or deleting information from the web application.
 Biologics catalog also provides JSON and XML endpoints for sharing data with other websites.

 ## What's Included
 - `database_setup.py` - This file included codes to setup the database schema via SQLAlchemy's ORM.
 There's also implementation for the JSON API endpoint